Diversity & Inclusion

 Committed to Excellence

 Frost Brown Todd’s Black@FBT affinity group bolsters the excellence and abilities of Black professionals by fostering community, mentorship, and business development while assisting with recruiting, developing, and retaining talent vital to the firm’s success.
 Each associate in the group is paired with a dedicated mentor to aid in practice growth, network building, and professional advancement.
 Black@FBT is committed to making a difference internally by strengthening and broadening our roster of diverse talent and externally through community service, social justice activities, and pipeline initiatives within the firm’s markets.
-Contact Terrence Reeves or Kimera Hall to learn more.
+Contact Kimera Hall to learn more.

 Supporting the Future